zinkem5/as3-manual/as3_manual.md

 [F5 JSON Schema](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/refguide/understanding-the-json-schema.html)

-## Chapter 4: BIG-IP Features in AS3
+## Chapter 3: BIG-IP Features in AS3

 Here we will use conventions we already know about to introduce some commonly used BIG-IP components to the declaration.
 At the end of the chapter we will have a declaration that contains many BIG-IP features that can be used as a starting point when writing new declarations.

 ### Adding https

-*In the application:
+_In the application:_

-Using `"template": "https"` in conjunction with will automatically host the virtual server on port 443 and provide an HTTP redirect rule on port 80.
+Using `"template": "https"` in conjunction with will automatically host the virtual server on port 443.
+Service_HTTPS provides an HTTP redirect rule on port 80.

 2 new additional properties will be added, a TLS_Server class and a Certificate class.
 In the example below, the TLS_Server is called `webtls` and the certificate `webcert`.
 The TLS Server is simple, and points to the certificate.